Strategic Proposal · v2 · For Mindlink · April 2026

 03.1

-70% Stays the same
+Stays the same

-• Project lifecycle (pipeline, legs, assignments)
+• Project lifecycle (pipeline, legs, assignments, multi-location shoots)

 • Package management (services, add-ons, pricing)

-• Freelancer talent pool
+• Freelancer talent pool (vetted network)

 • Client communication and deliverables